EPIC-guide/epic-guide.github.io/middle.md

 TAing, supervising students, internships, collaborations...
 Remember that a PhD is about research, not about having the highest grades in classes or being the most available TA for students, so manage your time wisely.

-This list of [useful things at EPFL](https://solalpirelli.github.io/epfl) might be useful to you during your time at EPFL.

 You'll find advice and experience from senior students below.